Jet transport coefficients by elastic and radiative scatterings in the strongly interacting quark-gluon plasma: Methodology

 Another way to define strong couplings has been introduced in the QLBT model \cite{Liu:2021dpm, Liu:2023rfi}, where the couplings associated with the jet parton and the emitted gluon vertices are assumed to have the following parametric form:

-where $E$ is the jet parton energy in the rest frame, (check!: $T_c = 150$ MeV) is the critical temperature, and the parameters $A,B$ are determined from the heavy quark observables (such as $R_{AA}$ and $v_2$).
+where $E$ is the jet parton energy in the rest frame, $T_c = 150$ MeV is the critical temperature, and the parameters $A,B$ are determined from the heavy quark observables (such as $R_{AA}$ and $v_2$).
 The coupling for the thermal vertex remains to be $g^{\text{DQPM}}(T)$.
-The coupling $g^2(E)$ is shown in Fig. \ref{fig:coupling_comparison} by the green lines: dashed-dotted for $E=10$ GeV and dashed for $E=100$ GeV on the upped plot showing the temperature dependence and by the dash-dotted line in the lower plot showing the $E$-dependence.
+The coupling $g^2(E)$ is shown in Fig. \ref{fig:coupling_comparison} by the green lines: dashed-dotted for $E=10$ GeV and dashed for $E=100$ GeV on the upper plot, showing the temperature dependence, and by the dash-dotted line in the lower plot, showing the jet energy dependence.

-The choice of the couplings for Scenario III is the following: \begin{itemize} \item [$\bullet$] thermal vertex -- $g^{DQPM} (T)$. \item [$\bullet$ $\bullet$] jet/radiative vertices -- $g(E)$, $E$ is the jet energy. \end{itemize}
+The choice of the couplings for Scenario III is the following: \begin{itemize} \item [$\bullet$] thermal vertex -- $g^\mathrm{DQPM} (T)$. \item [$\bullet$ $\bullet$] jet/radiative vertices -- $g(E)$, $E$ is the jet energy. \end{itemize}